 Part 2: Import photos from iPhone to Mac using iPhoto

-iPhoto might be another interesting software that iPhone users often use to copy photos from iPhone to Mac as an easy alternative to the complicated iTunes even though it is restricted to copying photos that relocated in the camera roll folder of your device. iPhoto is often preinstalled on Mac OS X and there might be no need to download and install iPhoto.
+iPhoto might be another software that iPhone users often use to copy photos from iPhone to Mac as an easy alternative to the complicated iTunes even though it is restricted to copying photos that relocated in the camera roll folder of your device. iPhoto is often preinstalled on Mac OS X, and there might be no need to download and install iPhoto.
 Below are steps on how to transfer photos from iPhone to Mac using iPhoto.

 1. Connect your iPhone to Mac with a USB cable, iPhoto should automatically launch displaying photos and videos from the iPhone device.
-If iPhoto does not launch automatically, launch it and click on “Preferences” from “iPhoto” menu and then click “general setting” then change “Connecting Camera Opens” to iPhoto.
+If iPhoto does not launch automatically, launch it and click on “Preferences” from the “iPhoto” menu and then click “general setting” then change “Connecting Camera Opens” to iPhoto.

 2. Once photos from your iPhone have been displayed, select the photos to be imported and hit “import selected” or just import all.